lolipalooza/DateMachine-SexMachine/README.md

 Long-Term
 - Separate the Save/load from the offsets menu, join actors and cameras into one offset menu
+- Better "change animations" system (replace the clickable in only one block 1 2 3 animations by separated buttons).
+- Change Free and FPV cams functionality.
+Deactivate cursor control when having these cam modes actived, and back from these modes with a single click.
 - Make a very simple functionality in SexTriggerer that change player to male skin and spawns the female character that will follow him everywhere, then initiate the SexMachine when they get close enough.
 - Compatibility with classic mode.